AndrasKovacs/pny1-assignment/DepTC.md

 > **1. Complexity of instance resolution, fragile semantics with respect to small program transformations**

-As a vidid example, I recall people on Twitter complaining about Scala programs breaking after alphabetizing imports.
+As a vivid example, I recall people on Twitter complaining about Scala programs breaking after alphabetizing imports.

 > **2. Some uses cases ruled out by lack of coherence**